island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-The api can then be overridden with the configure function with the following optional attributes:
+The API can then be overridden with the configure function with the following optional attributes:

 ```typescript
 export const overriddenApi = newApi.configure({